haozturk/cayman/index.md

 # Testing & Verification

 The old service is successful in monitoring serial steps and the measurements for these steps are tested with the old service.
-Total time passed in the event loop is verified with result returned by **AthenaHiveEventLoopMgr**.
-Detailed information on these tests could be found in this [presentation](https://indico.cern.ch/event/835550/contributions/3502557/attachments/1882410/3113511/PerfMonMTSvc_v5.pdf)
+Total time passed in the event loop is verified with the result returned by **AthenaHiveEventLoopMgr**.
+Detailed information on these tests could be found in this [presentation](https://indico.cern.ch/event/835550/contributions/3502557/attachments/1882410/3113511/PerfMonMTSvc_v5.pdf).

 The memory monitoring results will be verified with the results of [PrMon](https://github.com/HSF/prmon) which is another resource monitoring program developed by CERN scientists.
 Unlike our service(PerfMonMTSvc), prmon does not have a prior knowledge about the job that it monitors.
 Therefore it just measures the memory based on timestamps.
 Therefore our service should be configured to record the measurements by timestamps for comparison purposes.